 You drank your glass in the morning, but it’s time to drink more.
 While the rough guideline is to consume eight 8-ounce glasses of water each day, on this day it’s a good idea to have even more.

-Fight this by planning ahead and keeping protein-based snacks at the ready.
+Fight the day after Halloween bug by planning ahead and keeping protein-based snacks at the ready.
 Think meat and cheese sticks and nuts.
+Or take it a step further with a quick protein drink to-go with Live Conscious® Organic Protein in either Vanilla Dream or Cosmic Cacao.

 Sweating out those toxins is a great way to kickstart your recovery.
 But it’s more than that.
 Exercise gets the blood pumping in your body.
 Once your circulation is revved up, it flushes nutrients throughout your systems to fuel them.

-Now that you’ve had a healthy breakfast and you’ve focused on eating good foods packed with healthy vitamins and minerals, it’s time to take advantage of those good choices.
+Now that you’ve had a healthy breakfast and you’ve focused on eating good foods packed with healthy vitamins and minerals, it’s time to take advantage of those good choices with the perfect workout.

 Stick With It